Allinson family scrapbooks

 This collection is comprised of the single volume scrapbook of the Allinson family.
 The scrapbook is largely comprised of clippings on poetry, temperance, prison reform, reform for juvenile delinquents, and anti-slavery.
 Many of the anti-slavery clippings discuss the possibility of using Jamaica as a "home for colored emigrants."
 The end of the volume includes 12 pages of signatures.
 The volume also includes an obituary for Samuel Allinson.

 - Allinson family (Family)

 Samuel Allinson (1808-1883) was a farmer born in New York City, the son of Quakers James Allinson and Bernice Chattin Allinson.
-He married, first, Elizabeth Alsop in 1839 and second, Anne Tatum in 1855.
-Allinson helped establish reform schools for boys and girls in 1875 and was the author of some works on Native Americans in New Jersey.
+He married Elizabeth Alsop in 1839 and Anne Tatum in 1855.
+Allinson helped establish reform schools for boys and girls in 1875, and was the author of some works on Indigenous peoples in New Jersey.

-William James Allinson (1810-1874) was born in Philadelphia, Pa., the son of Quakers James Allinson and Bernice Chattin Allinson.
+William James Allinson (1810-1874) was born in Philadelphia, Pennsylvania, the son of Quakers James Allinson and Bernice Chattin Allinson.
 He married Rebecca Webb Hinchman.
-He apprenticed, then became a druggist, in Burlington, N. J. William Allinson was the author of several works and was editor of the journal Friends' Review in 1867.
+He apprenticed, then became a druggist, in Burlington, New Jersey.
+William Allinson was the author of several works and was editor of the journal Friends' Review in 1867.